Boris Pahor: International recognition

 In 2008, Pahor was interviewed for the first time by RAI (Italian National Public Television).
 The interview was aired as part of the Che tempo che fa, a primetime Sunday talk show on the Italian public TV's third channel.

 In 2009, Pahor refused to accept an award by the mayor of Trieste Roberto Dipiazza because the mayor did not mention Italian Fascism alongside Nazism and communism, causing a controversy on the political right in Friuli-Venezia Giulia, resonating in the Italian media.
 However, support of Pahor's decision was voiced by renowned Italian left-wing intellectuals, including the astrophysicist and popular science writer Margherita Hack and the Trieste-based Association of Free and Equal Citizens (Associazione cittadini liberi ed uguali), offering an alternative award that would explicitly mention anti-Fascism.

 International awards

 In 2007, Pahor received the French National Order of the Legion of Honour from the French government.
 In 2009, Pahor was awarded the Cross of Honour for Science and Art by the Austrian government.
 He was also awarded with the Order of Merit of the Italian Republic of Italy.

 Death

-Pahor died at his home in Contovello, Trieste, Italy on 30 May 2022.
+Pahor died at his home in Contovello/Kontovel, Trieste, Italy on 30 May 2022.
 He was 108 years old.

-He was buried in local Trieste cemetery a week later in June 2022.
+He was buried in the local Trieste cemetery a week later in June 2022.